DataDog/integrations-core/sqlserver/README.md

 2. Make sure your SQL Server instance is listening on a specific fixed port.
 By default, named instances and SQL Server Express are configured for dynamic ports.
 See [Microsoft's documentation][15] for more details.

-3. (Required for AlwaysOn metrics)  An additional permission needs to be granted in order to gather AlwaysOn metrics:
+3. (Required for AlwaysOn metrics)  An additional permission needs to be granted to gather AlwaysOn metrics:

     ```text
         GRANT VIEW ANY DEFINITION to datadog;